Vernochan/aoc23/README.md

 ## Day 5
 That took a while.
 Time to compute that is.
 The final solution now only covers the second puzzle, because i was running late and didn't have time to properly include both (and i've been to lazy to do it now).
 The final solution takes a lot of time because there are >2 billion seeds to check.
 It could be improved vastly by parallel processing, which i didn't cover so far.
 Maybe i will add it later.

+## Day 6
+That was surprisingly quick and simple.
+Nice change of pace/complexity.
+I did "overprepare" for the second puzzle, but it took not much time, so i'll just leave it in there.
+At least i was prepared enough to make the second puzzle super easy again.
+I used an iterative process to calculate the min and max values, even though i'm sure that it can be reasoned out just using maths.
+Not the most efficient, but i'm not here for math.